 Ramees is Kerala Gold Smuggling case mastermind, modus operandi to fund terror says NIA

-New Delhi, July 22: The National Investigation Agency probing the Kerala Gold Smuggling case has claimed that the four accused were part of a large conspiracy that was aimed at terror financing in India.
+New Delhi, July 22: The National Investigation Agency (NIA) probing the Kerala Gold Smuggling case has claimed that the four accused were part of a large conspiracy that was aimed at terror financing in India.

 Kerala Gold Smuggling case: A murky affair and the story so far